alexeilebedev/openacr/txt/tut4.md

         -help             Print this screen and exit

 As you can see, the help screen has been updated.
 Let's modify `sample`'s main to print the flag.
-It is an OpenACR convention to avoid displaying raw values.
-Output should be machine readable and never susceptible to an injection attack.
-So we'll print the value as a key-value pair (`Keyval` is a C++ template helper):
+It is an OpenACR convention to avoid displaying raw values, since raw values equals injection attacks.
+Output should be machine readable.
+So we'll print the value as a key-value pair using the `Keyval` construct.

     void sample::Main() {
         prlog(Keyval("flag",_db.cmdline.flag));